Cultivate your own Irish luck by embarking on an adventure that will make your friends and family green with envy. And who could blame them?

 After a hearty Irish breakfast, we set out for a special day discovering Dublin’s main sights, including ttouring the interior of Dublin Castle.
 This major complex is now an active conference center as well as a popular travel destination, but was the seat of the British government's administration until 1922.

 Marvel at the lush greenery of the city’s beloved Phoenix Park — home to 1,750 acres of woodlands, lakes, historic buildings, and its own herd of wild fallow deer.
 This afternoon, you’ll have the opportunity to sample the whiskey Ireland is so famous for during a tour of the Teeling Distillery.

 Explore Dublin as you like.
 Your Adventure Leader will be on hand to offer plenty of ideas for what to see and visit.
 Perhaps you’ll visit the Jameson Distillery for a little extra pep in your step before trekking to St. Patrick's Cathedral, the largest in Dublin, and the national cathedral of the Church of Ireland.
 The National Gallery showcases masterpieces from the Renaissance to French Impressionism.
 Or search for your own masterpiece in trendy boutiques along Dublin’s renowned Grafton Street before popping into one of the Temple Bar pubs for lunch or a late afternoon pint.

-Discover Kilkenny’s many treasures, including Kilkenny Castle and the Black Abbey
+Discover Kilkenny’s many treasures, including Kilkenny Castle and the House of Waterford Crystal

 As we depart Dublin for County Cork, we’ll stop in one of Ireland’s most charming yet smallest cities, Kilkenny.
 Home to several historic buildings and a number of breweries, we’ll start our tour with a photo stop at the Black Abbey, built in 1225, before continuing on by mini-train to Kilkenny Castle, a sprawling 12th-century manor and the onetime residence of several royal families.